Brett Sinkbeil: Florida Marlins

 Sinkbeil was drafted by the Florida Marlins in the first round of the 2006 Major League Baseball Draft out of Missouri State University.
 Sinkbeil was named the #77 prospect in baseball by Baseball America before the 2007 season.
 On July 16, 2007, while pitching for the Jupiter Hammerheads, Sinkbeil was named Florida State League co-pitcher of the week, sharing the award with Phil Coke.
 Sinkbeil was named the #68 prospect in baseball by Baseball America before the 2008 season.
-The Marlins added Sinkbeil to the 40-man roster in November 2009 to protect him from the Rule 5 Draft.
+The Marlins added Sinkbeil to the 40-man roster in November 2009 to protect him from the Rule 5 draft.

 On September 15, 2010, Sinkbeil made his MLB debut for the Florida Marlins against the Philadelphia Phillies.
 He faced only one batter, getting Roy Halladay to ground out.
-He was released by the Marlins at the end of the team's 2011 Spring Training camp.
+In three appearances for Florida during his rookie campaign, Sinkbeil struggled to a 13.50 ERA with one strikeout over two innings of work.
+On November 24, Sinkbeil was removed from the 40-man roster and sent outright to the Triple-A New Orleans Zephyrs.
+Sinkbeil was released by the Marlins at the end of the team's 2011 Spring Training camp.

 Pittsburgh Pirates

 On April 20, 2011, Sinkbeil signed a minor league contract with the Pittsburgh Pirates.
-In 2011, he played for the Pirates High Class-A affiliate, the Bradenton Marauders and the Pirates Double-A affiliate, the Altoona Curve.
-He was granted free agency after the 2011 season.
+In 2011, he played for the High-A Bradenton Marauders and Double-A Altoona Curve.
+Sinkbeil was granted free agency after the 2011 season.